isotopp/isotopp.github.io/content/posts/2023-07-06-mysql-innodb-fragmentation.md

 InnoDB stores data by default in tablespaces, which by default are a file per table.
 These files are subject to the fragmentation and growth rules of your filesystem, but if you are smart, you are running MySQL on Linux on the XFS.
-In that case, filesystem fragmentation (and unexplained commit latency variance) are not an issue.
+In that case, filesystem fragmentation (and unexplained commit latency variance) are not an issue, because XFS takes care of handling this properly, and only database-internal fragmentation remains.

 # Primary keys, data order and working set size